Physical Land Classification (PLC) is a mapping system that was designed to describe

 The Land Classification Group (Resource Inventory Section), Alberta Energy and Natural

-Resources, adopted the initial Physical Land Classification methodology in 1977
+Resources, adopted the initial physical land classification methodology in 1977

 to meet the needs of resource planning and management agencies.
-Many aspects of

-properties of the land and its forms.
+the inherent properties of the land and its forms.

 Physical Land Classification (PLC) maps have been created largely during the 1980s

 and 1990s as part of a program to acquire background information for Integrated

 Resource Plans along the eastern slopes and across northern Alberta.

 The data were generally mapped at the geomorphic unit level using the 1:50 000 scale